microsoft/IF-MCP-Server-for-Microsoft-Teams/docs/teams-bot-setup.md

 ### Use Azure Key Vault (Recommended for Production)

+> **NOTE:** The instructions below mimic the instructions for the Key Vault you setup previously.
+You can use the same Key Vault (recommended), if desired.
+To do so, simply ignore the first command.

 ```bash
 # Create Key Vault (if not already created)
 az keyvault create \